kubbidev/CobbleWorld/README.md

 ├─ preload_mods.sh         # Script to download necessary mods
 ├─ preload_server.sh       # Script to download the server.jar file
-├─ README.md               # Documentation on how to use the software ├─ reset_server.sh         # Script used to reset everything, use it carefully ├─ server.properties       # Configuration file for Minecraft server properties ├─ start_server.bat        # Script to start the Minecraft server
+├─ README.md               # Documentation on how to use the software ├─ reset.sh                # Script used to reset everything, use it carefully ├─ server.properties       # Configuration file for Minecraft server properties ├─ start_server.bat        # Script to start the Minecraft server
 └─ whitelist.json          # List of players allowed to join the server